 A couple of good cards for students venturing away from mom and dad for their first time are:

-The Discover Student Clear Card – this card has no setup fee, no annual fee, and offers easy approval for a young person with no established credit history.
-Although it offers a zero-interest on purchases promotional period for nine months, it’s still a good idea for students to get in the habit of paying off their entire balance by the due date each month.
+Discover it® Student Cash Back – this card has no setup fee, no annual fee, and offers easy approval for a young person with no established credit history.
+Although it offers a zero-interest on purchases promotional period for six months, it’s still a good idea for students to get in the habit of paying off their entire balance by the due date each month.
 Students will get five percent cash back in rotating categories, if they remember to sign up for the promotion every three months.

-The Citi Dividend Platinum Select for Students – for a student who has some credit history and a good track record handling credit, this is a card that doesn’t require a co-signer.
-It also has no setup fee or annual fee and offers cash back – five percent on grocery, gas, drugstore, convenience store, and utility charges for the first six months.
-After that, there are rotating categories that offer two percent cash back, and one percent on all other purchases.
+Citi ThankYou® Preferred Card for College Students – for a student who has some credit history and a good track record handling credit, this is a card that doesn’t require a co-signer.
+It also has no setup fee or annual fee and offers rewards – 2X points on dining & entertainment.

 Study Hard and Spend Smart